 Slime has been a popular craft among children for generations.
-Finding the right glue for making slime is one of our most frequently asked questions.
+We are often asked which is the best glue for making slime.

-Slime is supposed to be non-toxic, and it includes household ingredients like glue, making it especially popular with teachers or parents on a fixed budget.
+Slime is supposed to be non-toxic, and it includes household ingredients like glue.
+This makes it especially popular with teachers or parents on a fixed budget.

-Plus, as kids often do, they love getting to be as messy and creative as they’d like.
+Plus, as kids often do, they always enjoy getting to be messy and creative.

 What Goes Into Slime:

-There are numerous recipes for making slime, but the most common recipe involves the use of bottled liquid school glue, water and corn starch.
+There are numerous recipes for making slime, but the most common recipe involves the use of liquid school glue water and corn starch.